Annamarie2019/ExampleDApps/README.md

 4. To run a local node, open a separate terminal and run `node scripts/createLocal`.
 You’ll need to have this node running to deploy the dapps.

-\[Editor:

-- Do I have the introductory phrase above right ("To run a local node"): we're establishing the user as a node and running a daemon in the background, yes?

-- When I run this code, I get "Cannot find module" error.
-When I add axelar-local-gmp-examples to the path (i.e., run: `node axelar-local-gmp-examples/scripts/createLocal`), I get "Cannot find @axelar-network/axelar-local-dev module" error]
+\[Editor: When I run this code, I get "Cannot find @axelar-network/axelar-local-dev module" error.]

 5. To make sure that the address we use for examples is funded on all five supported testnets: